GustavoPeredo/Big-Avatar-Gnome-Shell-Extension/README.md

     </a>
 </p>

-This extension adds your username and icon to your menu panel.
+This simple extension adds your username and icon to your menu panel.
 It also allows you to launch an application or run a custom shell command.

 - horizontal/vertical layout

 - Launch an application/Run a shell command

-Compatible with Gnome 40+.
+- Compatible with Gnome 40 and later

 <h2 align="center">
     <a href="https://extensions.gnome.org/extension/3488/big-avatar/">